Two things characterize recruitment in 2020: new technologies and employee branding:

 The untapped potential, however, is that it offers a huge space to reinforce employer brand.
 As mentioned earlier, a key strategy is to highlight current employees or company activities as part of your EVP.
 Your Instagram account, though dedicated to product photography, can showcase life inside the organization now and then.

 Instagram may not lure candidates to your careers page directly, but it can generate employer brand awareness and reinforce the foundations of your EVP.

 Facebook has a wider recruitment application than Instagram.
-In fact, companies with a larger workforce and consequently, have bigger recruiting needs opt to create a Facebook page dedicated to hiring and building a follower-base of potential candidates.
+In fact, companies with a larger workforce and consequently, have bigger recruiting needs opt to recruit on Facebook by creating a Facebook page dedicated to hiring and building a follower-base of potential candidates.
 This enables them to cultivate relationships even before candidates sign up for the brand.
 More importantly, a Facebook careers page creates a targeted audience, making it easier to post targeted content.

 For instance, such a Facebook page would be perfect for posting job vacancy alerts, which redirect to the career page on the company website.
 It immediately notifies passive candidates and, thanks to the highly shareable nature of social media posts, enables them to refer the position to their peers.

 A Facebook page also offers your organization to demonstrate thought leadership in your industry.
 Posting insights about industry developments and joining relevant conversations (Women’s Month, Earth Day, etc.) builds your image as a grounded but innovative employer—one that applicants would want to be associated with.